skyscrapers/documentation/coding_guidelines/terraform.md

 ##### Stack versioning

 By using the Terraform standard stacks as mentioned before, it'll be hard to track which version of the stack we've deployed for a customer, and we'll need to set the standard stack local repository to the correct version every time we need to deploy it.
 A possible solution to this would be to use git submodules in the customer repositories to point to the stack's repositories, that way we can lock a specific version for each setup.

-## Naming

-Resources, variables and outputs should use `_` as a separator.
-Other than the general naming guidelines, terraform names should:

-* be truncated automatically if they are longer than the maximum allowed length
-* end with the type they're referring to, for example if the output is an instance id, its name should be vault_instance_id, not vault_instance.
-This makes much more clear what the output is.
-* be singular if they're a single string or number, and plural if they're a list.
-For example, if an output contains a list of instance ids, its name should be vault_instance_ids.

-## Behaviour

-All terraform code should work on the first apply.
-Applying the same code twice should not result in changes.

-Variable values for different workspaces should be in separate `.tfvars` files, where the name should be the workspace name they're applied to.
-For example, a stack with two workspaces, staging and production, should also contain two tfvars files: `staging.tfvars` and `production.tfvars`.

 ## Automated testing